today – simple ways to save smarter

 - Get a travel mug and a flask!

 - Packed lunches do save money as does batch cooking and freezing.
-Practical and a possibly a tad boring saving ideas, but think what you can do with your savings and new habits do not take long to establish?
+Practical and a possibly a tad boring saving ideas, but think what you can do with your savings and new habits do not take long to establish? here are some tiops on how to save money on family meals

 - Beware of holidays they can be absolute savings drainers…think outside the box and consider a youth hotel, camping or a house swap with friends?
 It’s the being together and somewhere new that makes holidays special